Charles M. Schulz: Influences

+Schulz had a mutual respect for Robb Armstrong, the author of Jump Start; for the 1994 special You're in the Super Bowl, Charlie Brown, Schulz gave Franklin the last name "Armstrong" in homage.
+Armstrong would later collaborate with Schulz's sons on the streaming special "Welcome Home, Franklin," part of the Apple TV+ series Snoopy Presents.

 Personal life

-In April 1951, Schulz married Joyce Halverson (no relation to Schulz's mother Dena Halverson Schulz), and Schulz adopted Halverson's daughter, Meredith Hodges.
+In April 1951, Schulz married Joyce Halverson, who was not related to his mother Dena Halverson Schulz.
+He also adopted Halverson's daughter, Meredith Hodges.
 Later the same year, they moved to Colorado Springs, Colorado.
-Their son, Monte, was born in February 1952, and three more children were born later, in Minnesota.
+Their son, Monte, was born in February 1952; three more children, Craig, Amy and Jill, were born later in Minnesota.

-Schulz and his family returned to Minneapolis and stayed until 1958.
+Schulz and his family moved to Minneapolis and stayed until 1958.
 They then moved to Sebastopol, California, where Schulz built his first studio.
-(Until then, he had worked at home or in a small rented office room.)
+Until then, he had worked at home or in a small rented office room.
 It was there that Schulz was interviewed for the unaired television documentary A Boy Named Charlie Brown.
 Some of the footage was eventually used in a later documentary, Charlie Brown and Charles Schulz.
 Schulz's father died while visiting him in 1966, the same year Schulz's Sebastopol studio burned down.
 By 1969, Schulz had moved to Santa Rosa, California, where he lived and worked until his death.
 While briefly living in Colorado Springs, Schulz painted a mural on the bedroom wall of his daughter Meredith, featuring Patty with a balloon, Charlie Brown jumping over a candlestick, and Snoopy playing on all fours.
 The wall was removed in 2001, and donated and relocated to the Charles M. Schulz Museum in Santa Rosa.

-By Thanksgiving of 1970, it was clear that Schulz's marriage was in trouble.
-He was having an affair with a 25-year-old woman named Tracey Claudius.
-The Schulzes divorced in 1972, and in September 1973, he married Jean Forsyth Clyde, whom he had first met when she brought her daughter to his hockey rink.
-They were married for 27 years, until Schulz's death in 2000.
+By Thanksgiving of 1970, it was clear that Schulz's marriage was becoming more difficult, and they divorced in 1972.
+He married Jean Forsyth Clyde in September 1973, whom he had first met when she brought her daughter to his hockey rink.
+They were married for 27 years, until Schulz's death.

+Schulz's son Craig has served as president of the Charles M. Schulz Creative Associates licensing company, located at One Snoopy Place in Santa Rosa, and has had a prominent role in modern Peanuts adaptations, including The Peanuts Movie (2015).
+Schulz's daughter Jill starred in the 1988 live action and animation hybrid Peanuts special It's the Girl in the Red Truck, Charlie Brown.

 Kidnapping attempt

-On May 8, 1988, two gunmen in ski masks entered the Schulzes' home through an unlocked door, planning to kidnap Jean, but the attempt failed when Charles' daughter Jill drove up to the house, prompting the would-be kidnappers to flee.
-Jill called the police from a neighbor's house.
+On May 8, 1988, two gunmen in ski masks entered Schulz's home through an unlocked door, planning to kidnap Jean, but the attempt failed when Schulz's daughter Jill drove up to the house, prompting the would-be kidnappers to flee.
 Sonoma County Sheriff Dick Michaelsen said, "It was obviously an attempted kidnap-ransom.
 This was a targeted criminal act.
 They knew exactly who the victims were."
-Neither Schulz nor his wife was hurt during the incident.
+Neither Schulz nor Jean were hurt during the incident.